32blit/32blit-sdk/docs/VisualStudio.md

 ## Visual Studio solution file

 Now you can proceed to open `vs\32blit.sln`.
 It contains two static linked libraries, _32blit_ and _32blit-sdl_ and all the examples that will compile to .EXE.

+## Get started with your own game

+There is also a skeleton game created for you in `vs\game.sln`.
+This is an empty skeleton with some comments to get you started with your own game (if you do not want to start tweaking one of the examples).